IMGD47/EvoPresent/Readme.md

  ## 💡 Update
 - Thanks QbitAI (量子位) for sharing our project [[link]](https://mp.weixin.qq.com/s/_UvfTWG2Ub03XWDL7KchgA)! 🎉
 - [X] Official release of our paper and demo! 🎉
-- [X] Training setup has been made available.
-The aesthetic model weights will be released this week.
+- [X] Training setup and the aesthetic model have been made available.
 - [ ] Launch of the self-improvement aesthetic agent this week.